Distance-Based Exercise to Preserve Function and Prevent Disability

 Detailed Description

 PRIMARY OBJECTIVES: I. To establish the feasibility of implementing a virtual exercise intervention trial in a diverse cohort of cancer patients undergoing chemotherapy.
 SECONDARY OBJECTIVE: I. To establish feasibility of enrolling and retaining a diverse patient population.
 EXPLORATORY OBJECTIVES: I. Evaluate changes in 6 Minute Walk Test (6MWT) distance in the study population between baseline and the post-chemotherapy time point.
 II.
 Evaluate changes in grip strength in the study population between baseline and the post-intervention time point.
 III.
 Evaluate objective (accelerometer) and self-reported changes (7-Day Physical Activity Recall Interview) in physical activity in the study population between baseline and the post-intervention time point.
 IV.
 Explore the relationship between the predicted 6MWT and the baseline 6MWT.
 V. Explore changes in patient reported outcomes between baseline, end of intervention, and 3-months post intervention in the study population.
 VI.
 Explore employment status over time in the study population.
-OUTLINE: Patients complete supervised TH exercise sessions consisting of progressive resistance exercise twice a week (BIW) and complete unsupervised aerobic exercise sessions over 30 minutes three times per week (TIW) until the end of standard of care (SOC) chemotherapy or up to a total of 6 months, whichever comes first, in the absence of disease progression or unacceptable toxicity.
-Patients also receive adjustable-weight dumbbells on study and wear an accelerometer throughout the study.
+VII.
+Explore differences intervention adherence and attrition by: 1.
+Duration of chemotherapy regimen (12 weeks or less vs more than 12 weeks) 2.
+Administration of chemotherapy in adjuvant vs neoadjuvant setting 3.
+Administration of cytotoxic chemotherapy alone vs in combination with radiation 4.
+Administration of cytotoxic chemotherapy alone vs in combination with immunotherapy or other targeted agent (monoclonal antibody, small molecule inhibitor, etc) OUTLINE: Patients complete supervised TH exercise sessions consisting of aerobic exercise over 20 minutes and progressive resistance exercise twice a week (BIW) and complete unsupervised aerobic exercise for a total of 50 minutes per week until the end of standard of care (SOC) chemotherapy or up to a total of 6 months, whichever comes first, in the absence of disease progression or unacceptable toxicity.
+Patients also receive a stationary bike, workbook, gloves, and resistance bands on study and wear an accelerometer throughout the study.
 After completion of study intervention, patients are followed up at 4 weeks and 3 months.